 - Types of anti-theft devices installed on vehicle

-You can help cut down on your premiums by being a safe driver, driving low mileage, living in a safe area, and keeping your claims history clear.
+You can also cut down on your premiums by being a safe driver, driving low mileage, living in a safe area, and keeping your claims history clear.

-According to our research, the average North Dakota driver pays just over $1,400 a year for car insurance.
+According to our research, the average cost for auto insurance coverage in North Dakota is just over $1,400 a year for car insurance.
 Does that mean you have to pay that much?
 Not necessarily.
-Here are the cheapest insurance companies on average.
+For comparative purposes, here are the cheapest insurance companies on average.

 |Average Annual Rates|